Email Us

 Organ Donation: You Decide Where Your Organs Go

-November 30, 2010 by Michael Hill
+November 30, 2010 by

-Filed under Featured, Health, Special Features
+Filed under Health, Special Features

 Organ ImageIn Ontario, someone on a waiting list for a vital organ dies every 72 hours.
 A tragic figure, especially when one organ donor can save up to eight lives and enhance up to 75 more.
 Right now, there are more than 1,500 desperate individuals on waiting lists in Ontario.
 These are mothers, fathers, brothers and sisters, and maybe, you.
 And guess what?
 There aren’t nearly enough donors.